powerhome/playbook/playbook/app/pb_kits/playbook/pb_pagination/docs/_pagination_page_change_react.md

-You can use the `onPageChange` prop to control the state of your table.
+You can use the `onPageChange` prop to control the data of your table.
+This prop is callback function that will allow you control the state.